Basic PowerShell Tricks and Notes Part 4¶

-This page is designed for beginners and newcomers to PowerShell who want to quickly learn the essential basics, the most frequently used syntaxes, elements and tricks.
-It should help you jump start your journey as a PowerShell user.
+The following PowerShell series is designed for newcomers to PowerShell who want to quickly learn the essential basics, the most frequently used syntaxes, elements and tricks.
+It can also be used by advanced users as a quick reference or those who want to sharpen their skills.

 The main source for learning PowerShell is Microsoft Learn websites.
 There are extensive and complete guides about each command/cmdlet with examples.